-How does an IEP team determine if a special needs student is entitled to services such as Occupational Therapy and Speech Therapy?
-Is the school team allowed to say that because a student’s IQ is very low, they do not feel that services such as OT and Speech would be helpful?
-Using this reasoning, the IEP team wants to deny the student these services or offer them in very small increments.
+How does an IEP team determine if a student with special needs is entitled to services such as Occupational Therapy and Speech Therapy?
+Is the team allowed to say that because a student has a very low IQ, services like OT and Speech would not be helpful?
+In my school, an IEP team wants to deny a student these services or offer them in very small amounts.

-What the IEP team is really saying is that to provide these services to a child who has cognitive impairments or multiple disabilities is a waste of time and money because the child is incapable of benefiting or because other children will benefit more from these services.
+The IEP team is really saying that providing these services to a child who has cognitive impairments or multiple disabilities is a waste of time and money because the child is incapable of benefiting … or because other children will benefit more from these services.

-In the years after the law was enacted in the 1970s, schools often took the position that they didn’t have to provide a free, appropriate public education (FAPE) (https://www.wrightslaw.com/info/fape.index.htm) because a child was severely disabled.
+In the years after the law was enacted in the 1970s, schools often took the position that they didn’t have to provide a free, appropriate public education (FAPE) (https://www.wrightslaw.com/info/fape.index.htm) to children who were severely disabled.

 The law says that if a child has a disability and needs special education, the school is required to provide the child with a free appropriate public education (FAPE) which is a special education program designed to meet that child’s unique needs.

-- The IEP must meet all of the child’s needs that result from the disability.
+- The IEP must meet all the child’s needs that result from the disability.

-- The IEP must include the related services that the child needs.
+- The IEP must include all related services and all supplementary aids and services that the child needs.

-The IDEA does not say that schools are required to provide a free appropriate public education (FAPE) to all children with disabilities except children who have more severe disabilities – like those who have low IQs, cognitive impairments, multiple disabilities, etc.
+The IDEA does not say that schools are required to provide a free appropriate public education (FAPE) to all children with disabilities except children who have more severe disabilities – children who have low IQs, cognitive impairments, multiple disabilities, etc.